-On the Monday morning following the court’s Thanksgiving recess, Wade appeared with his attorney for sentencing, nine weeks after the jury had found him guilty on all counts.
+Wade appeared with his attorney for sentencing on the Monday morning following the court’s Thanksgiving recess, nine weeks after the jury had found him guilty on all counts.
 The court had attempted to sentence him three times on prior dates.
 Each occasion had presented unique impediments, and sentencing had been continued to another date.

 Today the steel clouds darkened the November sky.
 Wade arrived in court escorted by a jail security officer and dressed in his thin red jail uniform.
 Rather than the trim, defiant defendant appearing for trial with a spirited insistence on his innocence, Wade on this date appeared withdrawn, sunken, and somewhat bewildered.

 At 8:30 the judge took his place on the bench and invited the defendant, both attorneys, the elderly victim, and the victim’s advocate to stand together at the bar.
 The five of them lined up before the judge like a phalanx of fatigued combatants.

 In the State’s presentence report filed a week earlier the prosecutor had noted the jury verdict of guilty on all four counts as charged, along with the special jury findings regarding the defendant’s use of a firearm and the particular vulnerability of the elderly victim.
 He also calculated the Wade’s offender score as required by the statutory scoring system.

 When a defendant’s offender score is calculated for sentencing on a class A violent felony offense, as it was for Wade, into that calculation is factored the individual’s criminal history, other current offenses, and whether the offender was on community custody on the date of the offense for which he is being sentenced.
 The statutory sentencing range is then determined from a grid based on the offender score.